zepto-lang/zepto/README.md

 An example of using `prompt-color` is not really feasible here, but trust me when I say that it will colorize your prompt if you give it a string denoting the color.
 Try it out by typing `:prompt-color green`.

+If you do not like being greeted by a bloated header every time you start the REPL, invoke it with the `-S/--silent` option.

 I will implement other features and config file support as we go along.